frankshearar/Home/Enable-repeatable-package-restore-using-lock-file.md

 `RestorePackagesWithLockFile` to `true`

 If this property is not set - irrespective of whether lock file is present or not, lock file will not be used for `restore`.
-A warning will be raised by NuGet for this scenario:
+A warning will be raised by NuGet for this scenario if a **lock file is present** but the property `RestorePackagesWithLockFile` is **not set**:
 ```
 NU1xxx: <TBD text>
 ```